 Growth for individuals who identify as ESTP often involves developing greater comfort with reflection, long-term planning, and the exploration of deeper meaning, the domains associated with their inferior Introverted Intuition function.
 Quenk (2002) suggests that ESTPs benefit from gradually building a practice of pausing to consider the broader implications and future consequences of their actions, rather than responding exclusively to immediate circumstances.
 Even brief periods of reflective journaling or strategic planning can help develop this function without requiring the ESTP to abandon their action-oriented nature.

 Thomson (1998) emphasizes the developmental importance of the tertiary Extraverted Feeling function.
-As ESTPs mature, cultivating Fe can help them move beyond tactical social skill toward genuine emotional connection and empathy.
+As ESTPs mature, cultivating extraverted feeling can help them move beyond tactical social skill toward genuine emotional connection and empathy.
 This development often occurs naturally through close relationships and parenting but can also be supported by practices such as active listening, seeking to understand others' perspectives before responding, and volunteering for roles that require sustained interpersonal care.

 Myers and Myers (1995) note that balanced type development for the ESTP involves honoring their core strengths, namely sensory acuity, tactical intelligence, and bold social engagement, while consciously expanding into complementary capacities.
 The MBTI Manual (Myers et al., 2003) underscores that growth is most sustainable when it is integrated into the ESTP's active lifestyle rather than imposed as an abstract discipline.
 ESTPs who learn to balance their natural spontaneity with greater reflective depth often report not only improved relationships but also a more satisfying sense of purpose and direction in their professional and personal lives.